Harlem–148th Street station: Station layout

 The station is the northern terminus for the 3 train at all times; the next stop to the south is 145th Street.
 When this station opened, it supplanted 145th Street, the next stop south, as the northern terminal of the IRT Lenox Avenue Line.
 The station has two tracks and one island platform, and the tracks end at bumper blocks at the west end of the platform.
 The station is adjacent to Lenox Yard, which is used for train storage and has no maintenance facility.
 Due to the high ceiling, platform service information signs are hung from heavy cables.

 While this station appears to be underground, it and the adjacent yard are actually at-grade.
 The Esplanade Gardens apartment complex is located between 147th and 149th streets while Frederick Douglass Academy High School sits between 149th and 150th Streets; both structures rest on pilotis above the station and yard.
-The Esplanade Gardens are also at the same level of the platforms.
-Unlike other at-grade stations, 148th Street is not ADA-accessible because there is a staircase down to platform level.
-Plans to make the station ADA-accessible were included in the 2020-2024 MTA Capital Program.

 Exit

 The station's only mezzanine is at the west (railroad north) end of the station.
-From the single island platform, a double-wide stairway leads up to a set of doors that separate the street-level station-house at Adam Clayton Powell Jr. Boulevard.
+From the single island platform, a wheelchair ramp and a double-wide stairway each lead up to a set of doors that separate the fare control to the street-level station-house at Adam Clayton Powell Jr. Boulevard and West 149th Street.
 There are three turnstiles and a token booth.